JvanKatwijk/qt-dab/README.md

 ![6.1](/scan-widget.png?raw=true)

-A separate widget - visibility under control of the *scan* button on the main widget - provides the control on scanning.
+A separate widget - visible under control of the *scan* button on the main widget - provides full control on scanning.
 Qt-DAB provides different scanning modes, with single scannning and continuous scanning.

+To allow skipping over given channels when scanning, Qt-DAB supports the notion of a *skiptable*, in which channels to be skipped can be marked.
 The *show* button controls the visibility of the *skiptable*, skiptables can be loaded and stored in either the ".ini" file (use the "...default" buttons, or can be kept as xml file on a user defined place (the other load/store buttons).

-The small table at the bottom of the widget is just for convenience, on scanning it will display the number of services found in the channels visited.
+The small table at the bottom of the widget is just for convenience, on scanning it displays the channel name, the ensemble name encountered and the number of services detected in the ensemble.

 A note on showing a map
 =======================================================================